thegirlcoderr/stock-data-pipeline/README.md

 ## Project Structure

-stocks_and_data/

-├── .env   #Environment variables
-├── .gitignore  #Lists untracked files (like .env) to ignore ├── fetch_stock_data.py  #Fetches stock data from Alpha Vantage and inserts into DB ├── fetch_and_analyze_stockdata.py #Reads stock data from DB and performs basic analysis └── README.md  #Project documentation
+The project directory (`stocks_and_data/`) contains the following key files:

+- `.env`: Stores environment variables like your API key and database password.
+(This file is listed in `.gitignore` and should NOT be committed to GitHub).
+- `.gitignore`: Specifies files and directories that Git should ignore (e.g., `.env`, `__pycache__/`).
+- `fetch_stock_data.py`: This script is responsible for fetching stock data from the Alpha Vantage API and then inserting it into the PostgreSQL database.
+- `fetch_and_analyze_stockdata.py`: This script reads the stored stock data from the PostgreSQL database and performs basic data analysis.
+- `README.md`: This file, providing documentation for the project.

 ## Setup and Installation